2020 Arizona Wildcats football team: vs Arizona State

-Statistics

 Arizona committed seven turnovers as Arizona State scored 70 points, the most points scored in the history of the Territorial Cup.
 The Wildcats used three different quarterbacks in the game, none of which broke 100 yards passing; Will Plummer finished 7-of-13 for 83 yards, Grant Gunnell went 12-of-17 for 78 yards with one interception and one lost fumble, and Rhett Rodriguez finished 7-of-16 for 52 yards with two interceptions.
 Running back Gary Brightwell lost three fumbles.
 The defeat was so devastating that head coach Kevin Sumlin was fired the following day.